retched/zencart_fedexrest/README.md

 # FedExREST plugin

 A Zen Cart shipping module for FedEx.
+This module returns FedEx rates for shipping from your location to your customer.

 ### Support